Splitting and Joining Stereo Tracks

 Assume that you have a recording where one channel is "muffled" - lacking in high frequencies compared to the other channel.

-- Select the muffled track, for example by clicking above Mute/Solo in the Track Control Panel.
+- Select the muffled track, for example by clicking in the info area of the Track Control Panel.

-- Choose and apply the appropriate equalization curve to the track.
+- Choose or and apply the appropriate equalization curve to the track.

 - Listen to the result - if it is not as intended, choose and try a different equalization curve.